Military School of Realengo: Regulations and hierarchy

 The functioning of the School was legislated in a series of regulations.
 The original, from 1913, was modified in 1914.
 The next two regulations, in 1918 and 1919, were similar to each other.
 Regulations followed in 1924, 1929 and 1934, but the latter was suspended the following year.
 The situation remained ambiguous, with the commander applying the regulations of 1929 and 1934, until a new decree in 1940.
 The last regulation to be applied was of 1942.
 Guidelines for the content and quality of teaching were detailed but routinely ignored by School commanders and teachers.

 The School was originally subordinated to the Ministry of War, passing to the General Staff of the Army in 1918, under the influence of the Young Turks, inspired by the German organization.
 From then on, it was subordinate to the EME in didactic matters, and to the Minister of War in administrative and disciplinary matters.
 In 1940, subordination for teaching and discipline passed to the General Inspectorate of Teaching of the Army, with the administration remaining with the Ministry of War through its General Secretariat.
-What appears in historiography as the “Milotary School of Realengo” and in the memoirs also as the “School of Realengo” were originally two organizations, the “Military School” and the “Practical School of the Army”.
+What appears in historiography as the “Military School of Realengo” and in the memoirs also as the “School of Realengo” were originally two organizations, the “Military School” and the “Practical School of the Army”.
 The distinction was merely functional.
 The command of both was exercised by the same officer, and the reports of the Minister of War from 1913 to 1917 referred to the “Military and Practical School of the Army”.
 After 1918, only the term “Military School” remained.
 Command of the School was exercised by a general; José Pessoa was an exception, taking over as colonel in 1931, but even he was a prestigious officer.